-The Fund's general investment approach or its investment approach under investments laws is described in the prospectus.
+The Fund's general investment strategy is described in the prospectus.

 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 The binding elements are: